-As the threats from advanced tracking and state-sponsored surveillance continue to grow, some privacy enthusiasts are looking for more protection in the form of multi-hop VPNs.
+As threats from advanced tracking and state-sponsored surveillance continue to grow, some privacy enthusiasts are looking for more protection in the form of multi-hop VPNs.
 If you consider the resources being spent by surveillance agencies to de-anonymize users, choosing a VPN service that offers a higher level of anonymity is indeed a valid consideration.

-A multi-hop VPN simply encrypts your connection across two or more servers (multiple hops) before exiting on to the regular internet.
-Routing your traffic through two or more servers in separate jurisdictions gives you a higher level of privacy and security – even if one server were to be compromised.
+A multi-hop VPN simply encrypts your connection across two or more servers (multiple hops) before exiting to the regular internet.
+Routing your traffic through two or more servers in separate jurisdictions gives you a higher level of privacy and security — even if one server were to be compromised.

 In this guide we will explain why people are using multi-hop VPNs and how they can help you achieve higher levels of privacy and security.
 The key factor when considering whether you need a multi-hop VPN is your threat model.
 How much privacy do you need and want for your unique situation?

-The best multi-hop and double VPN services in
+The best multi-hop and double VPN services in 2025

 Double-hop VPN services (fixed locations, not self-configurable)

-- NordVPN – $2.99 per month (with this 74% off coupon); based in Panama; 31 double VPN configurations (see the NordVPN review)
+- NordVPN – $3.39 per month (with this 76% off coupon); based in Panama; 31 double VPN configurations; 7,800+ total servers (see the NordVPN review)

-- Proton VPN – $8.00 per month; based in Switzerland; 48 double VPN servers (see the Proton VPN review)
+- Proton VPN – $3.59 per month; based in Switzerland; 113 double VPN (Secure Core) servers; 13,500+ total servers (see the Proton VPN review)

-- VPN.ac – $3.75 per month; based in Romania; 22 double VPN configurations (see the VPN.ac review)
+- VPN.ac – $3.75 per month; based in Romania; 30+ double VPN configurations; 30+ total servers (see the VPN.ac review)

 Self-configurable VPN services: